Door dents

 Make the most use of the space you have

 If you’ve been lucky enough to acquire an end spot make the most of the space you’re given.
 You only have threats on one side of your car so park as close to the curb or outside edge as possible.
-That extra foot or so might make all the difference between whether or not the door beside you is able to reach your car.

 Don’t park sideways or take up more than one spot

 Don’t be that guy.
 You might think that this will send a message to other drivers not to mess with you but in many cases, it does the exact opposite.
 For some people, this makes it seem as though you think you’re better than them.
-It’s like a magnet for yahoos to come and park close to you on purpose.
+It’s like a magnet for jerks to come and park close to you on purpose.

 How are door dings repaired